 Do not over top up into the prepaid account else you will learn a bad lesson like I did, my balanced prepaid money expires and forfeited.
 Due to this I contacted NJOI support via their WhatsApp.
 The wait time is very long.

 In my mind, this is what happens when a company monopoly the business.
-Astro monopoly the satellite TV business and to the extend that they are allowed to use such terms and conditions.
-Furthermore, you should also noticed that their customer service is not improving.
+Astro monopoly the satellite TV business and to the extent that they are allowed to use such terms and conditions.
+Furthermore, you should also notice that their customer service is not improving.
 ASTRO app is useless as well.
 It worked but didn’t work most of the time.